VaishnaviLalan106/CNN_flask_demo/README.md

 A multi-page Flask web application showcasing **three different themed websites** served from a **single backend project** using Flask routing.
 Each website is rendered based on a unique route, demonstrating how multiple frontends can coexist within one deployed application.

 ---
+Live Version : https://cnn-flask-demo-3-0gg5.onrender.com (with all other parts given below to access on address bar)

 ## 🌐 Live Concept